Coaching Case Study By Handan Ascioglu Ozel

 (Life Coach – Empowering Women, Expat & Intercultural Coach, NLP Coach, ITALY)

-Who are the main players in this case study (you can use fake names to protect anonymity)
+Who are the main players in this case study

 The client, an expat mother, who left her corporate career mainly due to husband`s assignment abroad.
 She feels a lack of emotional connection with her husband.

 Her husband has a busy and stressful job.
 He loves his family and likes to spend time with the kids but his mind is mostly busy to give attention.

 They both used to like to go out, meet with people and travel.
 But now Anna finds these rather stressful with 2 babies.

 She also expressed that sometimes she can get stressed that the babies does not have a good appetite, eve the older one (3,5yr old) still wants to be fed and takes a lot of time to finish her plate and when they are out with car she mostly gets car sick and if she vomits Anna feels even more stressed that all the effort of feeding her is wasted.

 What is the core problem or challenge you applied your coaching skills to?
 Really dig into this problem, use these questions as a guide:

 - How long has it been a problem?